OSAC logo

 Law Enforcement

-The Constitution separates the powers of the National Police and the military.
-This constitutional provision specifically identifies the military responsibility to maintain the country’s sovereignty, leaving the National Police to handle the country’s internal security and the protection of its citizens (to include residents, visitors, and diplomats).
-In 2014, certain functions, such as the tourist police (POLITUR), the border authorities (CESFRONT), and the airport security authorities (CESAC), returned to the military.
-POLITUR was later moved under the National Police, although it remains somewhat independent as an institution.
-The National Police remain the main internal security force and the only agency authorized to conduct investigations.
+The National Police handle the country’s internal security and the protection of its citizens (to include residents, visitors, and diplomats).
+The National Police are the main internal security force and the only agency authorized to conduct investigations.
+The Dominican Republic has a specific police force for tourist issues known as POLITUR.
 POLITUR provides first responder-type assistance to tourists.
 POLITUR will help visitors who are victims of crime get to a police station, file a police report, and seek further assistance.

 Corruption and official misconduct remain a serious concern.
 Police Internal Affairs works to prevent, investigate, monitor, control, and recommend corrective actions for any improper conduct.
 Although Internal Affairs investigations result in the termination of hundreds of police officers per year, these investigations are regularly under-resourced and unable to make a significant dent in the level of police corruption.